e Immigration & Nationality Law

 It is possible to switch to a family visa to stay with a:

-You might be able to apply to stay on the basis of your private life if you’ve lived in the UK for many years already.
+You might be able to apply to stay based on your private life if you’ve lived in the UK for many years already.
 When can one apply to extend or switch?
 Any time before your current visa to stay in the UK expires.
-You have to live in the UK for a certain amount of time before you can qualify for settlement (‘indefinite leave to remain’) –
+You must live in the UK for a certain amount of time before you can qualify for settlement (‘indefinite leave to remain’) –

 • 10 years legal stay – Long Residence